 Massage in infancy with mustard oil improves growth and post-massage sleep.

-Massage with mustard oil improved the weight, length, and midarm and midleg circumferences as compared to infants without massage..
+Massage with mustard oil improves the weight, length and midarm and midleg circumferences as compared to infants without massage.

-Anti-fungal properties of mustard oil also prevent the development of fungus and dandruff in our scalp.
+The anti-fungal properties of mustard oil also prevent the development of fungus and dandruff in our scalp.
+Read more about home remedies for dandruff.

 Mustard oil is rich in vitamin B complex, vitamin A, vitamin E, calcium, protein and omega 3 fatty acids.
 This reduces fine lines and wrinkles.
 It also helps to remove tan from the skin.
 Mustard oil also works wonders if you have chapped lips.